linux4sam/egt/CONTRIBUTING.md

 example,  one could contribute on the documentation, code, dependencies, or file bug reports.
 After you have setup your development machine and you can build EGT, you now have everything you need to get started contributing.
 However, in some cases there are recommended or necessary extra tools that can help.
+This document covers many aspects of what you need to know.

 ## Code of Conduct